 Building a More Resilient Water Sector

 There is an urgent need for integrated risk management in the water sector in light of increasing uncertainty from climate change, escalating regulatory demands, and financial constraints.
-The Certified Public Risk Officer - Water & Wastewater (CPRO-W2) designation shifts risk management from isolated responses to a comprehensive enterprise framework.
+The Certified Public Risk Officer - Water & Wastewater (CPRO-W²) designation shifts risk management from isolated responses to a comprehensive enterprise-wide framework.

 Sign up to be notified when registration for the next cohort opens in 2026.